-All helpers are asked to complete Criminal Record Checks – the office will provide you with all the information on this.
+All helpers are asked to complete a DBS check – the office will provide you with all the information on this.

 The school day finishes at 3.30pm and punctual collection of children from the classroom (Key Stage 1) or playground (Key Stage 2) is appreciated.
 Children in Reception are collected at 3:25pm from their outdoor area.

 The school follows national guidelines on homework activities which may well include reading and sharing the school reading and library book.
 Other activities may include learning spellings, maths activities or games or topic based investigations.
 In Key Stage 2 the children will have a homework timetable.